SHREYASH4803/TODO/README.md

 ## Instructions
-Link to Hosted Application: https://todoapp-ehmf.onrender.com
+-Link to Hosted Application: https://todoapp-ehmf.onrender.com

-To run testcases use the command: pytest test.py
+-To run testcases use the command: pytest test.py

-To run the project locally:
+-To run the project locally:

 1. pip install -r requirements.txt

 2. python app.py

-Routes are located in "routes" folder.
+-Routes are located in "routes" folder.

-Testcases are located in "test.py" file.
+-Testcases are located in "test.py" file.